 Anne Frank, 16 February 1944.

 In fair condition - With the original lead mascots.
 Outer box shows wear.
-On playing field the rotating arrow has caused some rotation damage.
+On the playing field the rotating arrow has caused some rotation wear damage.

 -The Beurs Spel (Stock Exchange Game, or Bourse Game) consists of an elongated box with lid, a folded cardboard game board, two dice, cards, imitation money, metal turntable, six lead 'mascots' (pawns) in different forms and the manual with rules.

 5 x Bourse seat cards